 The library runs three book clubs each year.
-One for lower school (Years 7-9) , one for middle school (years 10 & 11) and one for Upper School (for 6th form, staff and parents) There is one meeting each half term, meaning that we read a total of six books each year.
+One for lower school (Years 7-9) , one for middle school (years 10 & 11) and one for Upper School (for 6th form and staff) There is one meeting each half term, meaning that we read a total of six books each year.
 The books are chosen based on their content, in the hope that this will generate meaningful discussions.
 We try to encourage pupils and staff to read books that they may never otherwise have picked up.
 All opinions are valid and everyone has a chance to talk.
 The books are rated with a score out of 20, these scores are then averaged out to give us a winning book.
 The list of books we are reading this year is available from the library.

 We are constantly striving to get as many pupils involved in the library as possible and try to run events, workshops and competitions as often as we can.
 We continue to be successful in external writing competitions, information on all of these can be found in the literacy section of the school website.

 Some parents have asked for ideas to get their children reading.
 Please find below a link to some recommendations of engaging fiction for all secondary age pupils.